trufflesuite/trufflesuite.com/src/blog/drizzle-vue-a-truffle-story.md

 ## A Vue Plugin Side Project

 I felt this was an important problem to solve in order to improve the dapp developer experience.
 It was important to get Drizzle working for Vue.
 Unfortunately, I knew nothing about Vue.
 In previous organizations I was a part of, I would have shied away from pursuing this project.
-However, at Truffle it felt comfortable and empowered to champion the idea.
+However, at Truffle I felt comfortable and empowered to champion the idea.
 Josh encouraged me to spend the time needed to study Vue and experiment with the concepts.

 The basic plan was to:
 - Use Vuex, Vue's popular State management plugin